A Robust and Efficient F-statistic-based Framework for Consistent Bayesian Inference of Compact Binary Coalescences: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:methods}, we detail the framework for \ac{FFD} Bayesian inference and the derivation of the $\fs$ method.
-We then present the results of our comparative analysis using data from GW150914 in Sec.~\ref{sec:bayes}.
+We then present the results of our comparative analysis using data from different types of events in Sec.~\ref{sec:bayes}.
 Finally, we provide a summary of our findings and discuss their implications in Sec.~\ref{sec:con}.
 Unless stated otherwise, we use geometric units where $G=c=1$ throughout this paper.